- Election Info

 If your voter registration application cannot be approved, you will receive a letter from the county election board.
 The letter will tell you why your application was not approved and explain the steps you need to take to become registered.
 You may be able to return the letter with some additional information, or you may need to fill out and send in another voter registration application form.

 Oklahoma has a closed primary system with exceptions.
 Generally, only voters who are registered members of a recognized political party may vote for the party's candidates in primary and runoff primary elections.
 However, registered Independent voters may be eligible to vote in party's primaries and runoff primaries if authorized by the party.
-The Democratic Party and Libertarian Party have authorized Independent voters to vote in their primary and runoff elections in 2016 and 2017.
-Registered Republicans may only vote in Republican primaries and runoffs, and Independents may not vote in Republican primaries and runoffs.
+The Democratic Party has authorized Independent voters to vote in their primary and runoff elections in 2018 and 2019.
+Registered Republicans may only vote in Republican primaries and runoffs, Registered Libertarians may only vote in Libertarian primaries and runoffs, and Independents may not vote in Republican or Libertarian primaries and runoffs.

 Nonpartisan judicial offices, state questions and county questions often are included in primary elections.
 All registered voters, including Independents, are entitled to receive those ballots.
 At general elections, all voters receive the same ballot and may vote for any candidate or question on the ballot.